Register today to receive an email notification when the chairman updates this web page with the latest BOCC Update.

-As a resident of Johnson County and Overland Park for more than four decades, it is my honor to serve as your elected Chairman of the Johnson County Board of Commissioners for a second term after serving as Fourth District Commissioner for four years.
+As a resident of Johnson County and Overland Park for more than five decades, it is my honor to serve as your elected chairman of the Johnson County Board of Commissioners for a third term after serving as 4th District commissioner for four years.

 - Third term as chairman expires 2023

 - Second term as chairman, 2015 to 2019